Jogala/machine_learning_book/metrics.md

 **Use when**: You need a balance between precision and recall, especially with imbalanced classes

 ### ROC curve
 A ROC (Receiver Operating Characteristic) curve is a graphical plot that illustrates the performance of a binary classification model at various threshold settings.
-It visualizes the trade-off between true positive rate (sensitivity) and false positive rate (1 - specificity).
+It visualizes the trade-off between true positive rate (sensitivity) (X-Axis)´and false positive rate (1 - specificity) (Y-Axis).
 The area under the ROC curve (AUC) is a single scalar value that summarizes the overall performance of the model.

 https://www.youtube.com/watch?v=4jRBRDbJemM